Piotr1215/crossplane-gitops-model/README.md

 ### Prerequisites

 In this demo, we are going to show how to use Flux and Crossplane to provision an EC2 instance directly from a new GitHub repository.
-This simulates a new team onboarding to our Platform.
+This simulates a new team on boarding to our Platform.

 To follow along, you will need AWS CLI configured on your local machine.